Taylor Walls Preview, Player Props: Rays vs. Mariners

 Taylor Walls At The Plate

-- In 25.6% of his games this year, Walls has had at least one RBI.
-He's picked up more than one in 5.1% and driven in three or more of his team's runs in two contests.
+- Walls has had an RBI in 20 games this year (25.3%), including four multi-RBI outings (5.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.